FusionAuth/fusionauth-mcp-api/README.md

 Check your MCP client logs.
 For example, `$HOME/Library/Logs/Claude/mcp-server-fusionauth-api-server.log`

-Try the modelcontextprotocol inspector `npx @modelcontextprotocol/inspector`
+Use the modelcontextprotocol inspector to help determine if the issue is the MCP server or your MCP client: `npx @modelcontextprotocol/inspector`